Best Inflatable Kayak Australia 2025

 Packed Size - 58x50x32cm

-Overall - Stable, ok handling.
-Just slow & made with thin materials
+Overall - Stable handling, but slow and made with thin materials

 Decathlon Itiwit Cruising Kayak